-The typical asking rate per listing is in the $30's per square foot per year.
-The Napa submarket is experiencing a an increase in rates.
-In the last 3 months, the median rate increased $3 per sqft per year.
-That's a 8% increase in rent.
+The typical asking rate per listing is in the $50's per square foot per year.
+The Napa submarket is seeing a a rise in rates.
+In the last 3 months, the median rate went up $12 per sqft per year.
+That's a 30% increase in rent.

-Compared to the rest of the Bay Area market, the Napa submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Bay Area market, the Napa submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 23 listings have come on the market, which means new availabilities most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 23 listings have been made available, which means spaces might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 2,990 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most buildings in this market are approximately 1 floors.
 Most buildings in this area were built in 1980 and are Class B.